danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 ## Exercise in class

 ## Mini_Exercise[3]: Designing a throbber
-**Task and Objective:**
+**Objective:**
 - To reflect upon time and temporality in digital culture via the throbber icon.
-- To experiment various computational effects of animation and transformation.
+- To experiment various computational syntax and effects of animation and transformation.
-- Redesign an *animated/moving* throbber.

 **Get some additional inspiraton here:**
 - Check out other works regarding a throbber and how other people contextualize the thinking: